ncatlab/nlab-content/pages/5/4/8/5/5845/content.md

 See [[adjoint monad]] for more.

 In general there is a duality (an anti[[equivalence of categories]]) between the category of monads having right adjoints and comonads having left adjoints.
 Note also that the [[algebra over a monad|algebras]] for a left-adjoint monad can be identified with the coalgebras for its right adjoint comonad.
+(Theorems 5.8.1 and 5.8.2 in ([SGL](#SGL)).)

 ### Fully faithful adjoint triples
  {#FullyFaithFulAdjointTriples}